wikivoyage/Banners-to-Commons/README.md

-# Banners-to-Commons
+Wikivoyage banners enhance articles in many languages, and are also used by several Wikidata-powered applications.

-Add Wikivoyage banners to Wikidata
+This script, written by Kizar, adds Wikivoyage banners to Wikidata.